-In the shareholders agreement or articles of association, the company may place an obligation on the shareholders to force a sale of their shares if a specific event is triggered.
+In the Shareholders' agreement or Articles of association, a company may place an obligation on the shareholders to force a sale of their shares if a specific event is triggered.
 Some of these 'trigger events' can include:

 - death of the shareholder